wangziqi2013/wangziqi2013.github.io/_posts/2020-05-27-vway-cache.markdown

 span can approximate the frequency of a cache line being accessed.
 Each data slot has a 2-bit saturating counter.
 When the data block is hit by an access, the counter is incremented using saturating logic, i.e. the value saturates at value 3 and will not increase afterwards.
+The cache controller also maintains a scan pointer "PTR".
+The pointer stores the index of the data slot that will be tested next during miss handling.
+When a miss occurs, the cache controller checks the current counter value of the data slot pointed to by PTR.
+If the value is zero, then the data slot is evicted, after which it is used to fulfill the cache miss.
+Otherwise, the counter value is decremented, the PTR advances to the next element, or wrap back to the beginning of the data array when it reaches the end.
+This should eventually stop at a data slot and evict it, since counter values always decrease by one for each loop.
+Although